 Klick rolled onto his back as the world exploded in blinding light.
 He covered his eyes and listened as Iliera screamed in utter torment.
 The beam that erupted from the wand seemed to open some kind of portal, similar to the kind magic users commonly used in Udiria, and then a figure fell through and landed gently on the ground.
 It was a woman, with black hair and a slim, if not athletic, build.
 Her skin was pale, like she’d not seen the sun in months, but she wore an expression of pure joy.
 On her back, she carried one of the Udirian magic users battle-staffs that hadn’t been used since the last Yunai invasion years ago.

 The portal above her collapsed and, with it, the light that was produced faded away.
 Iliera, literally smoking and charred, fell to the ground in a crumpled heap.
 Klick could tell that she was still alive, as she moved ever so slightly on the ground, and watched in horror as the woman with black hair approached the injured Iliera.

 Klick looked around and saw his two bodyguards were also recovering from being thrown away.
 He signaled to them with low clicks and they jumped up, ready to follow.

 He rushed forward, hearing the woman talking to Iliera about a quick death, and he shouted as loud as he could.
-“Back off the Draenei!”
+“Back off the paladin!”

-“Send him to find me on the Kul Tiran fleet!” she shouted as the portal closed.
+“Send him to find me on the Stonehaven fleet!” she shouted as the portal closed.

-Klick reached the draenei and winced at the burns.
+Klick reached Iliera and winced at the burns on her body.
 He reached down to touch her, but her metal armor was so hot that he recoiled in surprise.
 He turned to his bodyguards looking confused.
 “Get ice.
 We need ice.
-Call down to Booty Bay and get a priest, the best one the trade princes can provide!”
+Call down to Bounty Bay and get a priest, the best one the trade princes can provide!”